-- 1. ReactDOM.render() or setState() is called for an element E - 2.
+- 1. ReactDOM.render() is called for an element E, or some state variable is changed - 2.
 E() or E.render() is called, with the specified props, to obtain its representation as an Element tree ET (whose elements receive their props, as computed by E) - 3.
 For each non-native element in ET, repeat steps 2-3 recursively - 4.
 Stop when only native DOM elements are present in ET - 5.
 The resulting ET is compared with the existing ET in the V-DOM, using an approximated O(N) algorithm (https://reactjs.org/docs/reconciliation.html) - 6.
 The differences are propagated to the browser's DOM